meggieb/CourseraUCIData/CodeBook.md

 #This is the code book
 This data was gathered from research that was performed by another group and is available through UCI.
 The data shown is taken from an experiment with 30 individuals ages 19-48.
-These individuals were asked to perform 6 different activities and their motion (acceleration and velocity) was captured using the Samsung Galaxy S II (worn on their waist).
+These individuals were asked to perform 6 different activities and their motion metrics were captured using the Samsung Galaxy S II (worn on their waist).
 The data originates from this site (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 To gather the data, download it through this zip (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
 To read more about the data, read the README.txt file and features_info.txt file.

 This Code Book will give descriptions about the transformations on the original data as the links above do a great job explaining the details of how the original data was collected in the experiment.